Saxony

 The term Saxony has been in use for more than a millennium.
 It was used for the medieval Duchy of Saxony, the Electorate of Saxony of the Holy Roman Empire, the Kingdom of Saxony, and twice for a republic.
 The first Free State of Saxony was established in 1918 as a constituent state of the Weimar Republic.
-After World War II, it was under Soviet occupation before it became part of the communist East Germany and was abolished by the government in 1952.
+After World War II, it was under Soviet occupation before it became part of communist East Germany and was abolished by the government in 1952.
 Following German reunification, the Free State of Saxony was reconstituted with enlarged borders in 1990 and became one of the five new states of the Federal Republic of Germany.

 The area of the modern state of Saxony should not be confused with Old Saxony, the area inhabited by Saxons.
-Old Saxony corresponds roughly to the modern German states of Lower Saxony, Saxony-Anhalt, and the Westphalian part of North Rhine-Westphalia.
+Old Saxony corresponds roughly to the modern German states of Lower Saxony, Saxony-Anhalt, and the Westphalian portion of North Rhine-Westphalia.
+Historically the region of Saxony has sometimes been referred to as Upper Saxony or Obersachsen in German to distinguish it from Lower Saxony.

+The state is also home to a minority of Sorbs, a West Slavic ethnic group native to the area, numbering an estimated 80,000 people.